Police Careers - Police Officer

 Police Department Organization

 The City of Greenwood Village employs 67 sworn officers.
 The Police Department is led by Chief Dustin Varney who started as an Officer with the Greenwood Village Police Department in 1994 and became the Chief of Police in 2017.
-The Command Team consists of four sworn Police Commanders, the Communications Manager, and the Support Services Manager.
+The Command Team consists of, a Deputy Chief, four sworn Police Commanders, and the Communications/Records Manager.